The Ultimate Guide to Earning a Diesel Technology Degree: Costs, Duration and Benefits

 Advanced

-When it comes to salary, according to the Bureau of Labor Statistics (BLS), the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $54,360 in May 2022.29 This means half of diesel technicians earned more and half earned less.
-Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
+When it comes to salary, according to the Bureau of Labor Statistics (BLS), the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $60,640 in May 2024.29 This means half of diesel technicians earned more and half earned less.
+Keep in mind that a diesel mechanic salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Industry Relationships and Internship Opportunities